jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 - The **zero-redeploy language activation mechanism** (Part 04) — tested against exactly the failure modes that would matter in practice.
 - The **unsubscribe-token security model** (Part 11) — a sound, well-tested cryptographic design.
 - The **HttpContext-free email pipeline** (Part 10) — correctly solves the specific background-job problem it targets.
-- The **account-security session model** (Part 11) — `SecurityStamp` rotation plus refresh-token revocation is a small, well-understood mechanism, reused identically for logout-everywhere, MFA reset, and role changes, instead of three separate implementations.

 ### What would need more investment at larger scale